ukilab-cloud/aws-jumpbox/README.md

 - Copy `terraform.tfvars.example`  to `terraform.tfvars`
 - Change ACCESS_KEY and SECRET_KEY values in terraform.tfvars
 - Change parameters in the variables.tf
+    - Advise adding your IP to "vpc_jumpbox_allowed_cidr" variable as all access is disabled by default
+    - Use myip.com to quickly get your public IP
+    ```sh
+    $ ssh sshmyip.com
+    ```
 - If using SSO, uncomment the token variable in variables.tf and main.tf
 * Initialize the providers and modules:
   ```sh